-7.1.8 For length/speed combinations not directly tabulated, the following formula may be used to obtain the correction factor with v = speed in knots and L = length between perpendiculars in metres:
+For length/speed combinations not directly tabulated, the following formula may be used to obtain the correction factor with v = speed in knots and L = length between perpendiculars in metres:

-This formula should not be used for ship lengths less than 50 m or more than 300 m.
+This formula shall not be used for ship lengths less than 50 m or more than 300 m.

-In addition, for ships with B/GM less than 13, the transverse acceleration figures should be multiplied by the correction factor given in table 4.
+In addition, for ships with B/GM less than 13, the transverse acceleration figures should be corrected by a factor given in table 4.

-B/GM 3 4 5 6 7 8 9 10 11 12 13 or above on deck, high 2.64 2.28 1.98 1.74 1.56 1.40 1.27 1.19 1.11 1.05 1.00 on deck, low 2.18 1.93 1.72 1.55 1.42 1.30 1.21 1.14 1.09 1.04 1.00 tween-deck 1.62 1.51 1.41 1.33 1.26 1.19 1.14 1.09 1.06 1.03 1.00 lower hold 1.24 1.23 1.20 1.18 1.15 1.12 1.09 1.06 1.04 1.02 1.00
+B/GM 7 8 9 10 11 12 13 or above on deck, high 1.56 1.40 1.27 1.19 1.11 1.05 1.00 on deck, low 1.42 1.30 1.21 1.14 1.09 1.04 1.00 'tween-deck 1.26 1.19 1.14 1.09 1.06 1.03 1.00 lower hold 1.15 1.12 1.09 1.06 1.04 1.02 1.00

-Table 4 - Correction factors for B/GM
+Table 4 - Correction factors for B/GM < 13

-7.1.9 The following should be observed:
+The following cautions should be observed:

-.1 In the case of marked roll resonance with amplitudes above $\pm 30^\circ$, the given figures of transverse acceleration may be exceeded.
+In the case of marked roll resonance with amplitudes above $\pm 30^{\circ}$, the given figures of transverse acceleration may be exceeded.
 Effective measures should be taken to avoid this condition.

-- .2 In the case of heading into the seas at high speed with marked slamming impacts, the given figures of longitudinal and vertical acceleration may be exceeded.
-An appropriate reduction of speed should be considered. - .3 In the case of running before large stern or quartering seas with a stability which does not amply exceed the accepted minimum requirements, large roll amplitudes must be expected with transverse accelerations greater than the figures given.
-An appropriate change of heading should be considered. - .4 Forces by wind and sea to cargo items above the weather deck should be accounted for by a simple approach: - .1 force by wind pressure = 1 kN per m^2 - .2 force by sea sloshing $= 1 \text{ kN per m}^2$ - .5 The wind force may be reduced by the same principles as the accelerations, i.e. multiplying it with a reduction factor, f_R , based on the expected significant wave height. - .6 Sloshing by sea can induce forces much greater than the figure given above.
-This figure should be considered as remaining unavoidable after adequate measures to prevent overcoming seas. - .7 Sea sloshing forces need only be applied to a height of deck cargo up to 2 m above the weather deck or hatch top. - .8 For voyages in a restricted area and with forecast wave heights for which no sea sloshing is expected, sea sloshing forces may be neglected.
+In the case of heading into the seas at high speed with marked slamming shocks, the given figures of longitudinal and vertical acceleration may be exceeded.
+An appropriate reduction of speed should be considered.

+In the case of running before large stern or quartering seas with a stability which does not amply exceed the accepted minimum requirements, large roll amplitudes must be expected with transverse accelerations greater than the figures given.
+An appropriate change of heading should be considered.

+Forces by wind and sea to cargo units above the weather deck should be accounted for by a simple approach:

+force by wind pressure = 1 kN per m^2 force by sea sloshing = 1 kN per m^2

+Sloshing by sea can induce forces much greater than the figure given above.
+This figure should be considered as remaining unavoidable after adequate measures to prevent overcoming seas.

+Sea sloshing forces need only be applied to a height of deck cargo up to 2 m above the weather deck or hatch top.

+For voyages in a restricted area, sea sloshing forces may be neglected.